mpmumau/Gamenge-ECS/README.md

 Memory for `Messages` is automatically deleted when it is no longer needed.
 No need to `delete` your newly created messages (in fact, don't!)

+## Running the unit tests

+From the build directory created during the installation process, run the command `make test` or `make test ARGS="-V"` to run the unit tests manually.
+They are also run during continuous integration, implemented on the Travis CI service.

+## Building the documentation

+From the build directory above, run `make doc` to build the automated HTML documentation, which will then be located in the `doc` directory from the project root.

 ## More Information

 Consult the documents in the `docs` folder for detailed information about the use of the above functions, and more.
 Reading the `test` source files is also a good way to see examples of potential implementations of the ECS data structure.